 Being part of Silver Sage means joining at least one of our five standing teams.
 In addition to team membership, Silver Sagers are invited, as able, to participate in lively and fun spring and fall garden workdays, and in an annual common house workday.
 We each take turns at various incidental tasks to keep our community running smoothly.
 Finally, members are expected to attend monthly community business meetings and bi-annual workshops and retreats scheduled on special topics.

 The best way to learn about us is to visit.
 A Silver Sage Village host will arrange for you to meet us, share a meal, and have a tour of the grounds and buildings, including our Common House, woodworking shop, gardens, exercise area and artists’ co-op.
-If you are coming from out of town, we have a guest room available for a modest fee.
 Please contact us to make arrangements.